c-elvira/rumbaa/readme.md

     \label{th:my_label}
     ...
 \end{theorem}
 ```
-Note that several labels may appear in such a latex environment.
-This is not an issue here.
-However, the first one should be associated to the environment.
+To avoid issues, the file should compiled without warning and all structures should be labeled.

 **Proofs:**
-In order to create links between mathematical structures, rumbaa parses proofs.
+In order to create links between mathematical structures, Rumbaa also parses proofs.
-Since a proof may not be right after its associated results, I recommend adding the following *latexmk*-like option in the proof environment:
+Since a proof may not be right after a result, I recommend adding the following *latexmk*-like option in the proof environment:
 ``` latex
 \begin{proof}
     %!TEX proof = {th:my_label}